-Over the past few months, we’ve published multiple posts on business process automation (BPA).
+Over the past year, we’ve published multiple posts on business process automation (BPA).
 I’m pretty sure that I’ve made the case for automating these processes cogent, and that you’re seriously looking up vendors by now.
 Which, of course, leads to one more challenge: How do you decide between engaging a single vendor or multiple vendors to automate all the myriad tasks that can benefit from technology adoption?Well, it’d be best to compare the characteristics of the two scenarios, now wouldn’t it?
 In the spirit of helpfulness, here’s a point-by-point list of things to consider!

 Factors to consider when deciding between

 The name is pretty explanatory, but just in case: A best-of-breed product is acknowledged (by the genuinely knowledgeable) as the best product of its type.
 Importantly, this more often than not refers to a specific module or product that focuses on one specific feature.
 The simple fact of the matter is, it’s hard to be the best at everything.
 An integrated solution might be fantastic overall, but not every component module is going to be best-of-breed.
 That’s why many businesses cobble together solutions that take individual components from separate vendors.
 With particular regard to vendor types:

 - Single vendor – it’s very unlikely to get best-of-breed functionality for every feature with a single vendor.
 With careful selection, you should be able to find a single vendor will likely be the best in one-to-several areas.
 Make sure you do your homework if you take this option!